ibejalon/Docker_Practice/README.md

 # Docker practice

 ## Projects
-I used Docker to create and run Docker images for Hello World Applications written in Python, and Java
+I used Docker to create and run Docker images for Hello World Applications written in Python